 All I want to do is curl up in a ball, eat my weight in ice cream and never leave my bed.

 Okay, so maybe I’m being a weeeeee bit dramatic.
 But for real, I feel like I have been kitchen cursed.
 Anyone know some good reverse voodoo?

-When I can’t seem to do anything right, and cooking dinner feels like the bane of my existence, there is one thing I can always rely on – Smithfield All Natural Fresh Pork.
+When I can’t seem to do anything right, and cooking dinner feels like the bane of my existence, there is one thing I can always rely on – Pork Chops.

 Tender, succulent, savory, juicy cinnamon spiced pork chops nestled in a cozy, warm apple cider sauce bursting with crisp apples, mellow onion and hints of earthy thyme.